KennethWhite/defendYourCode/readme.txt

 -First and Last name only contain 1-50 characters -First and Last name only contain Alpha characters and "'" and "-" -Only integer values can be entered
+-Protect against integer overflow

 -Password can be ?????????

 -Input and Output file has to have correct permissions -Input and Output file has to be in current directory -Empty lines do not crash the program

+Any exceptions thrown will be written to ErrorLog.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~